Verify Linearizability of Concurrent Stacks

+There has been a great deal of work on linearizability verification \cite{14survey,17,18,19,21,o22,o23,o24,o25,23,24,VerifyingA2,VerifyingA3,VerifyingA4,jia2}.
+However, proving linearizability of sophisticated concurrent data structures is still challenging.

+Aspect-Oriented approach \cite{9h} is a property-based approach that is related to our work.
+The approach reduces the problem of proving linearizability of concurrent queues to checking four simple properties, each of which can be proved independently by simpler arguments.
+For the non-empty dequeue operations, their proof technique needs to verify the following key property: for two non-overlapping enqueue operations $ enq_1$ and $ enq_2$, if $ enq_1$ precedes $ enq_2$, then the value inserted by $ enq_2$ cannot be removed earlier than the one inserted by $ enq_1$. {\"O}hman et al. \cite{ohman2022visibility} has extended the technique to snapshot data structures and has axiomatized the important internal properties shared by several snapshot data structures.

+However, they do not extend the approach to concurrent stacks.
+Our work is inspired by their work.
+Our basic idea is that for any linearizable execution of a concurrent stack, every pop operation must pop the value pushed by a latest push operation of the ones whose effects can be observed by the pop operation, and we reduce the problem of proving linearizability of concurrent stacks to establishing a set of conditions based on the happened-before order of operations.

-Bouajjani et al. propose a forward simulation based technique for verifying linearizability.
-They have successfully applied the method to verify the TS stack and the HW queue.
-In fact, for the TS stack, there does not exist a forward simulation to the standard sequential stack and they have to construct a deterministic atomic reference implementation (as an intermediate specification) for the TS stack, and the linearizability proof is reduced to showing that the TS stack is forward-simulated by the intermediate specification.
-In comparison, our proof technique is simpler and more intuitive.
+Bouajjani et al. \cite{21} propose a forward simulation technique for proving linearizability.
+They have successfully applied the method to prove the TS stack and the HW queue.
+In fact, there does not exist a forward simulation between the TS stack and the standard sequential stack.
+They need to construct a deterministic atomic reference implementation (as an intermediate specification) for the TS stack, and the linearizability proof is reduced to showing that the TS stack is forward-simulated by the intermediate specification.

-\textbf{Conclusion } We present a simple proof technique for verifying linearizability of concurrent stacks.
-Our technique reduce the problem of proving linearizability of concurrent stacks to establishing a set of conditions.
-The conditions can be easily verified just by reasoning about happened-before orders of operations, verifiers do not need to know other proof techniques, and can easily and quickly learn to use the proof technique.
-We have successfully applied the method to several challenging concurrent stacks: the TS stack, the HSY stack and the FA stack.
-Our proof technique is suitable for automation, as it requires just checking the key invariant: when a common pop operation removes a value in the stack, the value is the latest value in the current stack.
-In the future, we would like to build a fully automated tool for the proof technique.